-EEG measurement and analysis, and cardiovascular measurement and limited theoretical part.
+- understand which essential information is provided by cardiovascular limited theoretical part.
 A. The Experiment Steering practical will provide the basic skills concerning stimulus presentation and reaction time measurement and focus on setting up and carrying out experiments.
 The software application E-prime will be used.
 B. In the EEG practical, attention will be paid to the entire measuring and processing cycle: from attaching electrodes, measuring and registering EEG, to analysing the measurements obtained.
 In the cardiovascular practical, this cycle will be repeated when measuring heartbeat, blood pressure and respiration, preprocessing the data and the frequency analysis of the derived signals.
 Each part will start with one or more lectures dealing with the underlying theory, followed by five half-day practicals.